 The ‘sriracha thai chilli tossed’ variety proved you can add that brilliant, fiery table sauce to anything dead and it’d taste better.
 God bless Sriracha; these wings would be dogmeat without it.

 ‘Peppery fried wings,’ I gathered, are an attempt at the salt and pepper fried variety that became an early Wing War favorite from Golden Chopsticks in National City.
 The flavor was good, but again the dark, stringy meat on Chicken Little’s bones wasn’t flattered by its coating; rather, the whole wing came together as ‘meh.’
 Toppings.
 I’m a fucking tyrant when it comes to disjointed wing components.
-Suffice it to say that I politely discarded of the onions and bell peppers under the table.
-These are chicken wings, not Italian sausage on a roll.
+Suffice it to say, I politely discarded of the onions and bell peppers under the table.
+These are chicken wings, not an Italian sausage sandwich.

 RAISING THE WHITE FLAG @ SOUTH PARK ABBEY